Field measurements of very oblique wave run-up and overtopping with laser scanners

 Laser scanner, LIDAR, Field measurements, Oblique wave attack, Wave run-up, Wave overtopping, DikeAbstract

-This paper presents the first field measurements with an innovative laser scanner system, during an actual severe winter storm with very oblique wave attack.
-The goal of this paper is to validate this innovative system for measuring wave run-up and wave overtopping parameters during storms with very oblique wave attack.
-The paper describes the analysis of the run-up and overtopping data obtained during storm Ciara (10 - 12 February 2020) and validates the results with data from overtopping tanks and video recordings.
+This paper presents the first field measurements with an innov[1]ative laser scanner system, during a severe winter storm.
+The goal of this paper is to validate this system for measuring wave run-up and wave overtopping parameters during storms with very oblique wave attack.
+To this end, the paper describes the analysis of the data obtained during storm Ciara (10 - 12 February 2020) and validates the results with data from overtopping tanks and video recordings.
 Storm Ciara was a highly unique and complex storm, with offshore-directed wind and alongshore-directed waves at the dike.
 This posed large challenges for measuring the front velocities.
 The wave run-up heights and the overtopping discharges could be measured accurately with the laser scanners.
 Reasonable results were achieved for the run-up depths.
 This has led to several new insights into the probability distribution of oblique wave run-up and the run-up depths of up-rushing oblique waves.
-Larger deviations were found for the 2D front velocities and wave angle of incidence, which could not be determined as well for storm Ciara.
-This arose from the highly complex conditions during Ciara with very oblique wave attack.
-The mobile system is now ready to be used at several different locations in the measurement campaign in this area over the coming years.
+The 2D front velocities that were derived from laser data deviated more from a commonly used equation.
+The wave angle of incidence could not be determined as accurately for storm Ciara, as in previous calibration tests and numerical simulations with less oblique wave attack.
+This arose from the very oblique wave attack during storm Ciara.

 Downloads